-While Ray Fisher has been vocal about wanting Zack Snyder’s DC comeback, the last time someone from Warner Bros. addressed the #RestoreTheSnyderVerse campaign was back in March when WarnerMedia Studios’ CEO Ann Sarnoff shot down the possibility of DCEU continuing the director’s vision.
-She clarified that while the studio appreciates Snyder’s contributions, Justice League was the conclusion to his presence in the DCEU and now there are other plans (like Matt Reeves’ The Batman, James Gunn’s The Suicide Squad, etc) to be explored.
+While Ray Fisher has been vocal about wanting Zack Snyder’s DC comeback, the last time someone from Warner Bros. addressed the #RestoreTheSnyderVerse campaign was back in March when WarnerMedia Studios’ CEO Ann Sarnoff shot down the possibility of the DC Extended Universe continuing the director’s vision.
+She clarified that while the studio appreciates Snyder’s contributions, Justice League was the conclusion to his presence in the DC Extended Universe and now there are other plans – like Matt Reeves’ The Batman, James Gunn’s The Suicide Squad, etc. – to be explored.

 But despite the treatment he received and the fact that his claims were openly refuted by Sarnoff, Ray Fisher is still waiting for an apology from Warner Bros.
-The actor recently appeared at a panel at MEGACON Orlando (via ComicBook.com) wherein he shared that the only way he will ever reprise the character of Cyborg is if Warner Bros. and Walter Hamada apologize to him.
-Until that happens, Fisher has assured that he will not be supporting any upcoming DC projects despite being an ardent fan saying, “Sometimes you gotta give up what you love to do” to make sure you are doing the right thing.
+The actor recently appeared on a panel at MEGACON Orlando (via ComicBook.com) where he shared that the only way he will ever reprise the character of Cyborg is if Warner Bros. and Walter Hamada apologize to him.
+Until that happens, Fisher has assured that he will not be supporting any upcoming DC projects despite being an ardent fan saying, “Sometimes you gotta give up what you love to do what’s right.”

-If we push all the drama aside and look at the matter objectively, Ray Fisher’s dreams of the Snyderverse being restored aren’t that far-fetched, especially if you consider the current trajectory of the DCEU.
-With The Flash debuting the multiverse in the DC universe, it is finally possible for different iterations of the same character from alternate universes can exist.
-Also, while Warner Bros. wasn’t planning on continuing the Snyderverse earlier, given the overwhelmingly positive response to Zack Snyder’s Justice League it is safe to presume that at least a few people at the production company are definitely considering the possibility.
+If we push all the drama aside and look at the matter objectively, Ray Fisher’s dreams of the SnyderVerse being restored aren’t that far-fetched, especially if you consider the current trajectory of the DC Extended Universe.
+With The Flash debuting the multiverse in the DC universe, it is finally possible for different iterations of the same character from alternate universes to exist together.
+Also, while Warner Bros. wasn’t planning on continuing the SnyderVerse earlier, the overwhelmingly positive response to Zack Snyder’s Justice League makes it safe to presume that at least a few people at the production company are definitely considering the possibility.
 But as for Ray Fisher’s return to DC, the chances are rather slim given his ongoing feud with the studio and how they have already moved on with The Flash without his Cyborg.